 Prince Philip, the Duke of Edinburgh, celebrated his 99th birthday in 2020 – and while the much-loved husband to the Queen may have scaled down his public appearances in recent years, he still remains a hugely fascinating character.
-Perhaps known in years gone by in being ‘gaffe prone’, the Duke has been a source of wit and humour in a royal saga which has seen all kinds of drama over the past four decades.
+Perhaps known in years gone by in being ‘gaffe prone’, the Duke has been a source of wit and humor in a royal saga which has seen all kinds of drama over the past four decades.

 But how much do you really know about the Duke?
 Here are a few interesting facts about Prince Philip which might surprise you.